stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Code editors automatically read type hints to display information about the code that you are working with.
 The [official Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Microsoft Visual Studio Code provides Pylance for type checking, which is built on pyright.
 The Zed editor includes a variant of pyright called [basedpyright](https://docs.basedpyright.com/).

 Use Git hooks to run the type checker before each commit to source control.
-You should also run the type checker with your CI system, to validate that the code in your project is consistent.
+You should also run the type checker with your CI system, to check that the code in your project is consistent.

 > The [mypy](http://www.mypy-lang.org/) tool is the oldest implementation of type checking for Python.
 Newer implementations of type checking provide faster and more accurate results.
 If you use `mypy`, add the [plugin for Pydantic](https://docs.pydantic.dev/latest/integrations/mypy/) to improve the integration between mypy and Pydantic.